Byte-Masons/reaper-core/README.md

 ## Community 💀

 If you have any questions, concerns or suggestions join our communtiy.
 We want to hear from people who use our service and help foster a positive community for fantom power users and novices alike.
-We look forward to helping you Reap, Compound, and Reapet.
+We look forward to helping you Reap, Compound, and Repeat.

 Discord: https://discord.gg/UGyepS9